Acıbadem Healthcare Group: Quality studies

-Acıbadem has been accepted into the membership of the European Foundation for Quality Management (EFQM) and KALDER.
-ISO 9001 certificate is granted to the Acıbadem's Central Sterilization Units.

 Joint Commission International accreditation

 Joint Commission International (JCI) is an independent, international organization which determines the quality standards for healthcare.
 All institutions of the Acıbadem Healthcare Group have qualified to receive JCI accreditation.

-Activities

-Acıbadem organizes weekly and monthly scientific seminars and conferences with in-company and guest speakers.
-It offers a variety of community outreach programs such as health screenings, first aid courses, and healthcare talk shows.

 International cooperation

 In 2003 Acıbadem registered to the services of Harvard Medical International (currently Partners Harvard Medical International).

-Siemens AG and Mass General Cooperation

-Under the framework of a cooperation agreement with the Siemens Medical Center, Acıbadem Hospital Kozyatağı has acquired three Tesla Intraoperative MR Equipment in its surgery room.

-In addition to the Siemens agreement, Acıbadem Healthcare Group is entering into a cooperation with Massachusetts General Hospital.

-Labmed Cooperation

 In 2004, Acıbadem Healthcare Group signed a cooperation agreement with Labmed Dortmund GmbH, who had been active in Germany for 25 years.

+International Patient Center

+Acıbadem Healthcare Group provides medical tourism services through its International Patient Center, offering coordinated support for patients traveling to Turkey for treatment.
+The center functions as a one-stop service unit, assisting patients from initial inquiry through post-treatment return arrangements.

+Services typically include treatment planning, travel coordination, airport reception, private transfers, and multilingual assistance at hospital-based health desks.
+By 2026 Acıbadem has more than 50 information offices outside of Turkey and support treatment within 20 different languages.